j-berg-au/BOUNDLESS/content/Character Creation/Character Creation.md

 |    11     |   III    |        15        |         12         |           6           |
 |    12     |   III    |        16        |         13         |           6           |
 ### Tier
 The Levels are separated into three **Tiers**, each representing a substantial jump in power.
 See the table above to check which Levels correspond to which Tiers.

+Sometimes Tier is referred to simply as **T**, particularly in the context of calculating dice rolls.
+For example, **Td6 + T** represents rolling a number of six-sided dice equal to your Tier, then adding your Tier to the result.
+You may also see something like **2Td8**, which means to roll a number of eight-sided dice equal to twice your Tier.
 ### Attributes & Skills
 There are four **Attributes** that define your character, each of which are influenced by your **Skills**.
 Each Attribute has a value equal to half the sum of its corresponding Skills values, rounded down.